Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Estimation of Reducible Background from Data

 The overall systematic uncertainty of $f$ is about 14\%.
 It is determined with alternative non-prompt muon selections, such as changing the muon isolation criteria in data control samples (7.6\%), and the uncertainties of the \Zjet and \ttbar event fractions when combining the fake-factors derived from two control samples (8.6\%).
 The statistical uncertainties of the control samples are also accounted as part of the systematic uncertainties (6.1\%).

 Additional reducible background contributions come from the $WZ$ process.
 These events contain three prompt muons from $W$ and $Z$ decays and one non-prompt muon.
-This background is estimated by scaling a $3\mu +\mu_j$ control sample by the $f$ derived from the \Zjet sample.
-The total estimated number of reducible background events, $61.1^{+8.3}_{-9.1}$, is listed in Table~\ref{tab:background-estimate}.
+This background is estimated by scaling a simulated $3\mu +\mu_j$ sample with the $f$ derived from the \Zjet sample.

+The total estimated number of reducible background events is $61.1^{+8.3}_{-9.1}$ (with 88\% and 12\% contributions from the $\mu^+\mu^- \mu_j \mu_j$ and $ 3\mu +\mu_j$ control samples, respectively) as listed in Table~\ref{tab:background-estimate}.